advancedresearch/the_century_of_satire/applying-joker-calculus-to-modern-christian-interpretation.md

 A little demonstration of Joker Calculus:

-There is over 1 billion Christians in the world Christians are obsessed over the books in the New Testament How can we use Joker Calculus to describe how most Christians are reading these texts?
+There is over 1 billion Christians in the world.
+Christians are obsessed over the books in the New Testament.
+How can we use Joker Calculus to describe how most Christians are reading these texts?

 My answer is `0 (?1, 0)`.